 May enhance the sedative effect of alcohol.
 May increase the plasma levels with food or grapefruit juice.
 Plasma concentrations may be decreased by St. John’s wort.

-May interfere with thyroid function tests and pregnancy tests.
+May interfere with thyroid function tests and some pregnancy tests.
 May cause false-positive results in serum TCA screening.
 May lead to false-positive perphenazine levels in HPLC analysis.

 Description: Carbamazepine depresses the activity in the nucleus ventralis of the thalamus, reduces synaptic propagation of excitatory impulses or decreases summation of temporal stimulation leading to neural discharge by limiting the influx of Na ions across the cell membrane or by other unknown mechanisms.
 It also stimulates the release of antidiuretic hormone (ADH) and potentiates its action in promoting the reabsorption of water.
 Pharmacokinetics: Absorption: Slowly and irregularly absorbed from the gastrointestinal tract.
 May increase the rate but not the extent of absorption with food.
 Bioavailability: 85-100%; approx 25% less from oral formulations (supp).
 Time to peak plasma concentration: Immediate release: 1.5 hours (susp); 4-5 hours (tab); Extended-release: 3-12 hours (tab); 12-26 hours (single dose cap); 4-8 hours (multiple doses cap).
 Distribution: Widely distributed throughout the body.
 Crosses the placenta and enters breast milk.
 Volume of distribution: 0.59-2 L/kg.
 Plasma protein binding: Approx 70-80%, bound to α1-acid glycoprotein and nonspecific binding sites on albumin.
 Metabolism: Extensively metabolised in the liver mainly by CYP3A4 isoenzyme to active carbamazepine-10,11-epoxide metabolite; further metabolised by epoxide hydrolase to 10,11-trans-diol metabolite.
 Excretion: Via urine (72%, mainly as metabolites and 1-3% as unchanged drug); faeces (28%).
 Elimination half-life: Approx 12-24 hours.